Hermes Desktop

 OpenAI Agents SDK

-Open-source Python SDK for building multi-agent workflows with handoffs, guardrails, and realtime voice.
+Open-source Python framework for building multi-agent workflows with handoffs, guardrails, and voice.

 FreeTry